List of Egyptian submissions for the Academy Award for Best International Feature Film

 Egypt has submitted films for consideration for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1958, when Youssef Chahine's Cairo Station became both the first African and the first Arab film to contend for the award.
 The award is handed out annually by the Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The award was created for the 1956 Academy Awards, succeeding the non-competitive Honorary Academy Awards which were presented between 1947 and 1955 to the best foreign language films released in the United States.

 Submissions between 1958 and 1960 were submitted under the name of the United Arab Republic, which was the formal name of Egypt at the time.

-As of 2025, Egypt has submitted thirty-nine films, but has never been nominated.
+As of 2026, Egypt submitted forty films, but has never been nominated.